minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 **Organization Discussion**

 * rename time!
 (Zughy)
-    * Proceeed to announce on the blog/forums, then rename iteratively
+    * Proceed to announce on the blog/forums, then rename iteratively
     * Blog post: grorp and Zughy are on it
 * feature freeze time (Zughy)
     * Freeze started.
 Issues discussed quickly.